LIFO (Last-In-First-Out) Inventory Cost Method

 This calculation is not exactly what happened, because it may not be possible to determine which items from which batch were sold in which order.
 It's just a way to get a calculation.

-Electing to Use LIFO Method
+Electing to Use the LIFO Method

-In addition, the IRS will not allow a return to FIFO once LIFO has been selected.
-Before you decide to use LIFO accounting, talk to your business tax professional.
+Caution: Before you decide to use LIFO accounting, talk to your business tax professional.